 5. Make transactions fast, easy and fun

-No one likes a long line, especially if your business is quick service.
+No one likes a long line, especially if your business is a quick service restaurant or coffee shop.
 Your point of sale must be a fluid part of your business and every transaction.
 These should be hurdle free.
 Starbucks joined this game early and has created incredible customer retention in part due to their mobile app rewards program.

 Touch and mobile payments are becoming more ubiquitous.
 Do the same with your loyalty and rewards cards.
 No one wants to carry a dozen punch cards around with them.
 Rather, build it into your point of sale.
 It saves time, keeps reliable track of purchases and gives clients a nice surprise from time to time.